-Spectral entropy has been used several times in order to quantify equipartition in nonlinear systems \cite{casetti1997fermi, gallavotti2007fermi, cretegny1998localization, danieli2017intermittent}.
-The logic for employing it is simple: If ideal equipartition is reached, $\rho_j(t)$ will be stationary and the same for every mode $j$, freezing $\eta(t)$ at some value $\langle \eta \rangle$.
-If one assumes a Gibbs distribution at equilibrium, $\langle \eta \rangle$ can be calculated analytically as a function of the Shannon entropy of the initial state, being given by
+Spectral entropy has been used several times to quantify equipartition in nonlinear systems \cite{casetti1997fermi, gallavotti2007fermi, cretegny1998localization, danieli2017intermittent}.
+The logic for employing it is simple: If equipartition is reached, then $\rho_j(t)$ will be stationary and the same for every mode $j$, freezing $\eta(t)$ at some value $\langle \eta \rangle$.
+If one assumes a Gibbs distribution at equilibrium, then $\langle \eta \rangle$ can be calculated analytically as a function of the Shannon entropy of the initial state and is given by

 where $\gamma{\approx}0.5772$ is the Euler constant \cite{goedde1992chaos}.
 Since $\eta(0){=}1$ for any initial state, one expects $\eta(t)$ to decrease and follow a complicated and possibly highly oscillatory evolution until eventually hitting its stationary value.
 Once this happens the dynamics cannot, at least on average, depart significantly from thermal oscillations around $\langle \eta \rangle$.
 It is then natural to consider that equipartition is reached once $\eta(t)$ hits its equilibrium value for the first time \cite{danieli2017intermittent}.
 Such first-passage time furnishes our definition of \emph{equipartition time}, $\tau_\mathrm{eq}$, and is appealing because it does not require any \emph{ad hoc} assumptions.